DataDog/documentation/content/en/real_user_monitoring/session_replay/privacy_options.md

 ## Privacy restrictions

 In order to protect end-user privacy, regardless of your privacy configuration, the following HTML elements are **always masked**:
-- input elements of type `password`, `email`, and `tel`
+- Input elements of type `password`, `email`, and `tel`
-- elements with `autocomplete` attributes such as credit card numbers, expiration dates, and security codes
+- Elements with `autocomplete` attributes such as credit card numbers, expiration dates, and security codes

 ## Advanced privacy options